shreyans264/robo-cop/README.md

 Instructions

+>rename config.php.sample to config.php

->add username and password in gitDiff.php file in createComment function
+>add username and password in config.php file

->create a public access to this service
+>create a public access to this service(you can use tools like ngrok for that)

 >in github got to the repository to add hook

 >goto settings-->Webhooks & Services-->click on Add Webhook

->enter the URL to the webhook file gitDiff.php in Payload URL
+>enter the URL to the webhook file cop.php in Payload URL

 >set content type to application/x-www-form-urlencoded